 Item Grade Notes Active Participation 10% This grade is an average of 5 items: attendance, bonus credit, assessment of speaking, listening and reading, each with a 100 point.
 Absences may only be excused by Dean or Health Center.
-Unexcused absences will reduce the attenda grade by -5 points.
-Please contact the instructor if you live in another time zone.
-In-person classes : Using any kind of electronics or smartphones in class, causing distraction, is considered a class rule violation and will reduce attendance grade by -5 points.
-Online : please refrain from using any other electronic devices except your laptop while on Zoom.
+Unexcused absences will reduce the attendance grade by -5 points.
+Using any kind of electronics or smartphones in class, causing distraction, is considered a class rule violation and will reduce attendance grade by -5 points.
+This class is NOT hybrid , but we may go online if it is necessary (e.g. in a pandemic): in an online session, please refrain from using any other electronic devices except your laptop.
 Please see the netiquette rules for other specific on-line class rules.
-Your oral skills are assessed when you are doing speaking activities in Zoom's Breakout Rooms.
+Your oral skills are assessed when you are doing speaking activities in Breakout Rooms.
 Assignments/Quizzes 10% Assignment pages are available on the Blackboard.
 Students need to do daily homework for at least 2 hours.
-Assignments are collected at the end of each textbook unit (see Course Schedule).
-Late assignment will be penalized by a 10% deduction in the assignment grade every 24 hours late unless due to an emergency situation excused by the instructor.
+Assignments are due at the end of each unit (see Course Schedule).
+Late assignment will be penalized by a 10% deduction in the assignment grade every 24 hours late unless due to an emergency excused by the instructor.
 Email the instructor as soon as possible to discuss alternate arrangements due to an emergency.
-In-person classes : print/type/write your assignments and turn them in at the end of each textbook unit.
-Online: You should type/write and scan your assignment into a PDF file and upload them to the Blackboard.
-PIXTON Project 20% A comic strip project; due on the last week of the classes.
+Print/type/write your assignments and upload them to the Blackboard at the end of each unit.
+Project 20% A comic strip/story board project; due by the end of the semester.
 See the rubric.
-Mid-Term Exam 30% Date TBA.
-If online, type/write then scan and upload it to the Blackboard.
-Final Exam 30% Wednesday May 5, 2021 at 11:00-11:50 AM.
-If online, type/write then scan and upload it to the Blackboard.
-Final exam covers all the taught units.
+Mid-Term Exam 30% 2 nd week of March.
+Final Exam 30% Wednesday May 3 rd , 2023, at 11:00-11:50 AM.
 Total 100%